 For advice on how to make a complaint about possible misconduct, contact CSIRO Enquiries.

 To submit a complaint about possible misconduct in writing email: firstname.lastname@example.org.
 Emails to email@example.com go directly to staff appointed by CSIRO to receive complaints about possible misconduct.

 The terms misconduct and fraud are defined below.

 iv.
 Public interest disclosures

-The CSIRO Public Interest Disclosure Scheme is open to current and former CSIRO staff members and certain people affiliated with CSIRO as well as staff of CSIRO contracted and subcontracted service providers who are providing goods and services to CSIRO.
+PIDs can be made by current and former CSIRO staff members and certain people affiliated with CSIRO as well as staff of CSIRO contracted and subcontracted service providers who are providing goods and services to CSIRO.

 v.
 Privacy and Freedom of Information complaints

 You can also visit the Office of the Australian Information Commissioner (OAIC) website for more information on Freedom of Information and Privacy.

 - Misconduct is conduct which breaches the CSIRO Code of Conduct.
 Misconduct of a staff member may include, for example: